Pulsar timing arrays as imaging gravitational wave telescopes: angular resolution and source (de)confusion: Introduction

 Our Local Group of galaxies is sprinkled with milli-second pulsars -- natural clocks of extraordinary stability.
-Gravitational waves (GWs) passing through the Milky Way, after being generated {\it e.g.}\ by the inspiral of two supermassive black holes in a distant galaxy, generate fluctuations in the time of arrival (TOA) of the pulses at the Earth \cite{Sazhin,Detweiler}.
+Gravitational waves (GWs) passing through the Milky Way, after being generated {\it e.g.}\ by the inspiral of two supermassive black holes in a distant galaxy, generate fluctuations in the time of arrival (TOA) of the pulses at the Earth \cite{Sazhin, Detweiler, hellings83, Demorest09, Verbiest}.
 In the future, we are likely to detect such GWs via their coherent imprint on the TOA fluctuations from a collection of pulsars distributed on the sky: a ``pulsar timing array'' (PTA).
-Much research has focused on using PTAs to study stochastic GW backgrounds (\cite{FosterBacker,jenet06, vanh09} and references therein).
-Recently, various authors have begun to study the ability of PTAs to detect and characterize individual GW point sources \cite{jenet04,SVV, SesanaVecchio, FinnLommen,Yardley,DengFinn,CorbinCornish,Lee}.
+Several collaborations are actively monitoring pulsars for this purpose, including NANOGrav, EPTA, PPTA and IPTA (see \cite{NANOGrav, EPTAstochastic, PPTAstochastic, PPTAptsource, IPTA, Demorest09} for a review).
+Much research has focused on using PTAs to study stochastic GW backgrounds (\cite{FosterBacker,jenet06, vanh09} and references therein), and upper bounds are improving\cite{demorest12}.
+Recently, various authors have begun to study the ability of PTAs to detect and characterize individual GW point sources \cite{jenet04,SVV, SesanaVecchio, FinnLommen, Lommen2011, PPTAptsource,DengFinn,CorbinCornish,Lee}.

 Continuing in this direction, this paper is concerned with conceptually clarifying the theoretical behavior and capabilities of PTAs as GW point source telescopes.
 We address two related issues. (i) A PTA may be sensitive to so many GW sources that it becomes ``confused'' -- {\it i.e.}\ unable to disentangle and individually characterize the sources.
 When does a PTA become ``confusion limited'' rather than sensitivity limited?
-How many GW sources is it capable of individually characterizing? (ii) When a set of GW point sources can be individually characterized, how well can their angular positions be determined?
+How many GW sources is it capable of individually characterizing? \cite{SesanaVecchio} (ii) When a set of GW point sources can be individually characterized, how well can their angular positions be determined? \cite{jenet04,SVV, SesanaVecchio, FinnLommen, Lommen2011, PPTAptsource,DengFinn,CorbinCornish,Lee}